finos/rune-dsl/README.rst

 - **Code Generators** (by default: `Java <https://www.oracle.com/java/>`_)

 The model for the financial industry domain, written using the syntax provided by the Rosetta DSL, is referred to as a *Common Domain Model*, or simply *CDM*.
 The CDM is designed to be shared openly across all industry participants, hence the name *Common*.
 The *ISDA Common Domain Model* (see `documentation <https://docs.rosetta-technology.io/cdm/documentation.html#the-isda-common-domain-model>`_ ) is the first live usage of the Rosetta DSL applied to the Derivatives markets.
-The CDM is hosted separately from the Rosetta DSL in its own repository.
+The CDM is hosted separately from the Rosetta DSL in its own repository, which will be made public in due course.
+For more details, please contact ISDA directly at marketinfrastructureandtechnology@isda.org

 The key idea behind Rosetta is that financial markets presently have two unappealing characteristics in support of electronic data representation: